KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_sss/README.md

 σ<sub>s</sub> = σ<sub>t</sub> ρ<sub>ss</sub> = σ<sub>t</sub> - σ<sub>a</sub>

 In reality, light scatters multiple times in the medium until it leaves the volume.
 Depending on the number of bounces, the overall perceived color  of the medium differs drastically from what is given by the single-scatter albedo.
 [Kulla and Conty (2017)](#KullaConty2017) introduced an alternative, more intuitive term, the multi-scatter albedo ρ<sub>ms</sub>.
 Assuming commonly used values for scatter distances, it is a good approximation to the perceived color of an object after many bounces. ρ<sub>ss</sub> can be calculated from ρ<sub>ms</sub> as follows

 ρ<sub>ss</sub> = 1 - (4.09712 + 4.20863 ρ<sub>ms</sub> - sqrt(9.59217 + 41.6808 ρ<sub>ms</sub> + 17.7126 ρ<sub>ms</sub><sup>2</sup>))<sup>2</sup>

+**TODO: (This section needs more motivation.
+Why is it there?
+What's the advantage of the alternative parameterization?
+We should connect this somehow to the typical BSSRDF implementations that use the attenuation cofficient to "blur" the reflectance profile and subsurface color to weight the blurred result.)**

 ## Schema